A Curry-Howard Correspondence for Linear, Reversible Computation: Introduction

-This paper aims at proposing a type system featuring inductive types for a purely linear and reversible language.
-We base our study on the approach presented in~\cite{sabry2018symmetric}.
-In this model, reversible computation is restricted to two main types: the tensor, written $A\tensor B$ and the co-product, written $A\oplus B$.
+On the language side, we base our study on the approach presented in~\cite{sabry2018symmetric}.
+In this model, reversible computation is restricted to two main type constructs: the tensor, written $A\tensor B$ and the co-product, written $A\oplus B$.
 The former corresponds to the type of all pairs of el\-e\-ments of type $A$ and elements of type $B$, while the latter represents the disjoint union of all elements of type $A$ and elements of type $B$.
 For instance, a bit can be typed with $\one\oplus\one$, where $\one$ is a type with only one element.
-The language in~\cite{sabry2018symmetric} offers the possibility to code isos ---reversible maps--- with pattern matching.
-An iso is for instance the swap operation, typed with $A\otimes B\iso B\otimes A$.
-However, if~\cite{sabry2018symmetric} hints at an extension towards pure quantum computation, the type system is not formally connected to any logical system.
+For expressivity, the type system is extended with the inductive type of lists, defining $[A]$ with $\one\oplus(A\otimes[A])$.
+The language in~\cite{sabry2018symmetric} offers the possibility to encode isomorphisms ---reversible maps--- with pattern matching, and features a term construction for building fixed points.
+The paper~\cite{sabry2018symmetric} discusses how terminating functions indeed describe (total) bijections.

-The problem of reversibility between finite type of same cardinality simply requires to check that the function is injective.
-That is no longer the case when we work with types of infinite cardinality such as natural numbers.
+Although the type system hints at multiplicative additive linear logic (MALL), the connection has not formally been done.
+In this paper, we propose a correspondence with the logic \mumall~\cite{baelde07least, baelde12least, baelde2016infinitary, these-doumane}: an extension of MALL with least and greatest fixed points allowing inductive and coinductive statements.
+This logic contains both a tensor and a co-product, and its strict linearity makes it a good fit for capturing the type system of~\cite{sabry2018symmetric}.